laravel/docs/views.md

 > **Note:** Laravel does not include a default directory for view composers.
 You are free to organize them however you wish.
 For example, you could create an `App\Http\ViewComposers` directory.

-Remember to add the service provider in the `config/app.php` configuration file.
-This file contains a providers array where you can list the names of your service providers.
+Remember, you will need to add the service provider to the `providers` array in the `config/app.php` configuration file.

 Now that we have registered the composer, the `ProfileComposer@compose` method will be executed each time the `profile` view is being rendered.
 So, let's define the composer class: